90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

-Zillow's home-pricing algorithm bought more than $1B in houses above what they could be sold for, and ended the iBuyer business in a single quarter
+Zillow's home-pricing algorithm overpaid for thousands of houses and ended the iBuyer business in a single quarter, with write-downs topping $500 million

 What happened